 The title of the talk comes from the first line of the chorus of On Morecambe Bay, a folk song written by an old school-friend from Southport and recorded by Irish folk singer Christy Moore.
 Kevin Littlewood was inspired to write the lyrics following the tragedy in February 2004 when 23 Chinese cockle pickers died after becoming trapped by rising tides at Hest Bank.
 It is a poignant reminder that the tide dictates every move on the sands.

 The solitude, isolation and scale of Morecambe Bay were apparent on my first venture out on the sands sitting on the back of Michael’s tractor.
 I wanted to capture the feeling of isolation and show the wide open spaces.
 I also wanted to illustrate some of the features of the Bay such as myrings, footprints and tracks in the sand.
 Including aerial shots from a balloon.
 I discovered a rich history of literature and painting which under-score the story of life on the sands, and provide an external context largely unchanged today.

-5th September – Harold Hoggarth: The Civil War in Lancashire
+On Thursday 5th September Harold Hoggarth will speak about The Civil War in Lancashire.

-7th November – John Winter: Blame it on the Beatles – and Bill Shankley
+7th November – John Winter: Blame it on the Beatles – and Bill Shankly

 I would be very pleased to hear from any members who would like to give a talk, or maybe you remember a past speaker you would like to hear from again.